agraef/midizap/README.md

 -k
 :   Keep track of key (on/off) status of MIDI notes and control switches.
 This isn't generally recommended, but may occasionally be useful to deal with quirky controllers sending note- or control-ons without corresponding off messages.

--o[2]
+-o[*n*]
-:   Enable MIDI output.
-Add "2" for a second pair of MIDI ports to be used, e.g., for controller feedback.
-See Sections *MIDI Output* and *MIDI Feedback*.
+:   Enable MIDI output and set the number of output ports *n* (1 by default).
+Use *n* = 2 for a second pair of MIDI ports, e.g., for controller feedback, or *n* = 0 to disable MIDI output.
+This overrides the corresponding directive in the configuration file.
+See Section *Jack-Related Options*.

 -j *name*
 :   Set the Jack client name.
+This overrides the corresponding directive in the configuration file.
 Default: "midizap".
 See Section *Jack-Related Options*.

 -P[*prio*]
-:   Run with the given real-time priority (90 if not specified).
+:   Run with the given real-time priority (default: 90).
 See Section *Jack-Related Options*.

 -r *rcfile*
 :   Set the configuration file name.
 Default: taken from the MIDIZAP_CONFIG_FILE environment variable if it exists, or ~/.midizaprc if it exists, /etc/midizaprc otherwise.
 See Section *Configuration File*.